MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 ### Configure advanced settings

-Funnel reports let you define a limit on the time it takes to complete all steps of a funnel.
+Funnel reports let you define a limit on the time it takes to complete a funnel.
 For example, you can set the time to complete the funnel to four days.
-This setting will only count successful subscription sign-ups that ocurred within four days of a user visiting the homepage.
+This setting will only count successful subscription sign-ups that occurred within four days of a user visiting the homepage.

 1. Go to **Funnels** to open the **Funnels library**.